-New Email Not Showing Up in OS X Mail App?
+New Email Not Showing Up in Mac OS X Mail App?
 Here Are 2 Workarounds

-The bundled Mail app for Mac has taken an odd turn since the release of OS X Mavericks, gaining a collection of odd bugs and incompatibilities with a variety of email providers.
+The bundled Mail app for Mac has taken an odd turn by gaining a collection of odd bugs and incompatibilities with a variety of email providers.
 Apple has released several updates aiming to resolve the difficulties (particularly with Gmail), but many users continue to report issues with the once reliable Mail app on their Macs, and one of the more frustrating lingering issues is that new emails don’t consistently show up in Mail app for certain providers.

 Workaround 1: Quit & Relaunch Mail App